stefansinca/Singer-Official-Website/README.md

 - [x] The header is reused by importing ```<HeaderComponent />```.
 - [x] Using ReactJS, a **react component** is created outside the ```<HomePageComponent />``` and imported as ```<YouTubeEmbed />```.
 - [x] For the pourpose of adding more functionality to the project, after the video section, a **carousel-component** is defined.
 Using **useState Hook** we change the image from the carousel based on **index from the array.**
+- [x] The Carousel Component is followed by a section with some informations about the most recent product of the artist (album), a picture next to the paragraph and a button that redirect the user to the album of the artist from Spotify.

 < under development....